getcarina/getcarina.com/_posts/2015-11-13-weekly-news.md

 ## app.getcarina.com updates

-For Rackspace users on app.getcarina.com, you can now use 2FA for login.
+Existing Rackspace users may now log in to app.getcarina.com using multi-factor authentication.
+Multi-factor settings can be edited from the Rackspace Control Panel.
+Multi-factor authentication is not yet available for users who signed up for Carina without an existing Rackspace cloud account.

 [2fa is the way]({% asset_path 2015-11-13-weekly-news/carina-2fa.gif %})